pdejan/postonosa/README.md

 * **Report Export:** At the end of the day, generate a PDF and/or TXT report (Payment Overview) with a single click.
 The files are automatically saved into organized, dated folders on the device and are ready for printing.
 * **Settings:** The app offers a few configuration options, including:
 1. Custom modification and entry of available services.
+2. Send generated overview by email.
-2. Choosing the format for the generated Payment Overview.
+3. Choosing the format for the generated Payment Overview.
-3. Automatic commission updates (Requires an internet connection).
+4. Automatic commission updates (Requires an internet connection).
 * **Security & Privacy:** The app works completely offline.
 It does not collect any data, not even analytics about you, your phone, or the payments you enter.
 It does not communicate with any external servers.
 All data storage takes place locally on the device and never leaves it.
 The app only **requires** internet access when you need/want to update the calculated commission rates.

 ## App and Code Information